 What does a natural gas regulator do?
-Throughout the gas delivery system, from the well to the stove burner, regulators are used to adjusting the pressure to ensure safety.
-I discuss why natural gas pressure regulators are used in a delivery system in this back to basics entry.
+Throughout the gas delivery system, from the well to the stove burner, regulators are used to adjust the pressure to ensure safety.
+I discuss why natural gas pressure regulators are used in a delivery system in this back-to-basics entry.

 Natural Gas Regulators

-After natural gas makes its way out of the well into gathering and transmission systems and gate stations, it ultimately enters distribution lines (or “mains”).
+After natural gas moves out of the well into gathering and transmission systems and gate stations, it ultimately enters distribution lines (or “mains”).

 B31 residential regulator